jhsware/inferno-animation/README.md

 This lib allows you to animate all css-properties including width and height using css-animations.
 Timeouts are automatically calculated based on the provided CSS rules.

+IMPORTANT: This lib assumes you have set `box-sizing: border-box;` on the elements being animated!

 You can use it by adding the animation helpers to `componentDidMount` and `componentWillUnmoun` or by wrapping your component in the `<Animated />` component.